Skip to main content

 When Multilingualism Actually Makes Sense

-If you rarely update your website, then multilingualism is easier to maintain.
-But if you regularly adjust services, add new references, or sharpen your copy, then you need to take maintenance seriously.
-Otherwise, you gradually create a “two-tier website”: one version current, the other outdated.
+If you rarely change your website, multilingualism is easier to maintain.
+But if you regularly adjust services, add references, explain pricing, or publish blog articles, you need a process.
+Otherwise, you slowly create a two-tier website: one version is current, the other falls behind.

 The Pragmatic Approach